 Within a DBand BSS there may be up to sixteen TSs from a source DBand STA to a destination DBand STA.
 An additional sixteen TSs may be created between the two DBand STAs by reversing the roles of source and destination.
 The actual number supported in any direction may be less due to implementation restrictions in either the source or destination DBand STA.

-The traffic admitted in context of a TSPEC can be sent using EDCA or HCCA or HEMM.
+In OBand, the traffic admitted in the context of a TSPEC can be sent using EDCA or HCCA or HEMM.
 This depends on the access policy set in the TS Info field in the TSPEC.
 A TSPEC request may be set so that both HCCA and EDCA mechanisms (i.e., HEMM) are used.

-The traffic admitted as a result of an Extended DBand TSPEC negotiation is sent during a CBAP or an SP.
+In DBand, the traffic admitted in the context of a PTP TSPEC or TSPEC is sent according to the access policy set in the TS Info field of the PTP TSPEC or TSPEC.
+Specifically, the traffic is sent during one or more CBAP allocations if the access policy is EDCA, during an SP allocation if the access policy is SPCA, and during one SP allocation as well as zero or more CBAP allocations if the access policy is SEMM.

-A DBand STA transmitting an Extended DBand TSPEC shall set the LP SC Used subfield within the Extended DBand TSPEC to 1 to indicate that the low power SC PHY described in 21.7 will be used in the SP.
-The DBand STA shall only set the LP SC Used subfield to 1 if the DBand STA identified in the Destination AID field within the Extended DBand TSPEC supports the low power SC PHY (8.4.2.111.2 DBand STA Capability Information field).
+A DBand STA transmitting an Extended DBand TSPEC shall set the LP SC Used subfield within the Extended DBand TSPEC to 1 to indicate that the low power SC PHY described in 21.7 will be used during the allocation.
+All TSs sent during the allocation shall use the low power SC PHY.
+The DBand STA shall set the LP SC Used subfield to 1 only if the DBand STA identified in the Destination AID field within the Extended DBand TSPEC supports the low power SC PHY (8.4.2.111.2 DBand STA Capability Information field).
 In all other cases, the LP SC Used subfield shall be set to 0.

 TSPEC Construction